whhoohh/mosaic_coe/README.md

 ## 🚀 Project Overview

-MosaicX is a modular, extensible platform designed to onboard users of all backgrounds (from hobby learners to professional B2B teams and farmers) into the world of AI, automation, and data-driven workflows.
-It features persona-driven onboarding, dynamic dashboard routing, and a Build Studio that aggregates and manages AI credits and integrations.
+MosaicX is a modular, extensible platform designed to onboard users of all backgrounds (from hobby learners to professional B2B teams and all data farmers) into the world of AI, automation, and data-driven workflows.
+It features persona-driven onboarding, dynamic dashboard routing, and a Build Studio that aggregates and manages AI development and integrations.

 ---